ImsirovicAjdin/react-from-scratch-107-repeating-a-single-component-using-map-method/README.md

 #### (2) Use the map method to map a component over each item in the data array

+Using the map() method to display all the cars from the data array.

 #### (3) Move the data to a separate file and import it into App.js

 Add a new file, and name it `data.js`.